meganzinka/mulit-agent-student-flow/backend/API_DOCUMENTATION.md

 ```
 event: feedback_insight
-data: {"category":"question_quality","message":"Your question 'If I cut a pizza into 4 equal pieces and eat 1 piece, what fraction did I eat?' effectively uses a concrete example (pizza) that's developmentally appropriate for 3rd graders learning fractions for the first time.
-This aligns well with your learning objective of helping students understand fractions as parts of a whole.","severity":"info"}
+data: {"category":"question_quality","message":"You asked an open-ended question that invites students to share their thinking.
+This is a great way to surface student understanding before correcting misconceptions.","severity":"info"}
 ```

-**Insight Categories:**
+**Insight Categories (for backward compatibility):**
-- `equity` - Who's being called on, participation patterns
+- `equity` - Participation and access patterns
-- `wait_time` - Pausing for thinking time
-- `question_quality` - Purposefulness of questions
+- `question_quality` - Effectiveness of the teacher's question
-- `follow_up` - Quality of follow-up questions
-- `engagement` - Student engagement patterns
+- `engagement` - Student engagement levels
+- Other categories based on mathematical discourse analysis

 **Severity Levels:**
 - `info` - Positive observation, celebrate wins
 - `suggestion` - Room for improvement
 - `concern` - Important issue to address

+**Note:** The feedback now focuses exclusively on mathematical discourse quality (math talk moves, reasoning, representations, precision of language, misconception handling) rather than general classroom management strategies.

 #### `feedback_complete`
 Overall summary of the interaction.